oscar-bender-stone/honors-thesis/source/1_introduction.typ

 Undergraduates are taught many things in lecture, books, and papers, but there is one unspoken truth: researchers have extremely _diverse_ communities.
-Each community has their own approaches, their own conferences, and their own communication style.
+Each community has their own approaches, their own conferences, and even their preference of chalk, dry-erase marker, or neither.
 I didn't notice in my early mathematical journey; I wanted to absorb a wide range of papers, from number theory to set theory.
-At the time, I did research on my own, with few people to actively talk to.
+At the time, I was in secondary education and was around few active researchers.
 CU changed this experience for me and look forward to collaboration.
-This diversity is fundamental to research as a whole, even in the many subjects I cannot comment on, including the sciences, liberal arts, and more.
+This diversity is fundamental to research as a whole, even in the many subjects I have not deeply explored, including the sciences, liberal arts, and more.

 With research being diverse as is, I started to notice how independent communities can be.
-For example, I wrote a poster for a Cryptography class, concerning an MIT research who created programs of common crytographic schemes and mathematically proved their correctness.
+For example, I wrote a poster for a cryptography class, concerning an MIT research who created programs of common crytographic schemes and mathematically proved their correctness.
 I met this researcher at a conference and discovered that _neither_ knew about the other!
+They provided their own contributions, but I initially assumed that _everyone_ in cryptography.
+This does depend on the community, but even a key topic like this can have separate communities.
 As another example, at my time in the Budapest Semesters in Mathematics, I explored using SMT solvers, a key tool in program verification.
 According to my advisor, that approach had _never_ been considered before.

 - My realization: lots of _potential_ for collaboration, BUT can be difficult.
   Cite Madhusdan P. in my first meeting with him, in which he said that PL